QiangHHZ/Sanctions-Drought-Korea/README.md

 ---

 ### Drought Propagation
 - Matlab 2021: The input dataset (*`./Data/Data_DroughtPropagation_RiceArea_CSIF/EVI/NIRv/LSWI.xlsx`*) is available in the repository.
-To generate results of probability of vegetation in different drought levels, users need to load the dataset () and run the provided script (*`./Codes/Drought propagation`*) in Matlab 2021.
+To generate results of propagation time and risk probability based on different VIs and different drought levels, users need to load the input dataset and run the provided script (*`./Codes/Drought propagation`*) in Matlab 2021.
 Running the demo script on a standard desktop computer should take about 3 days.

 ---